soumisaha/soumisaha/README.md

 - 👋 Hi, I’m @soumisaha
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Java, Back End Web Development
+- 🌱 I’m currently learning Java, BackEnd Web Development
 - 💞️ I’m looking to collaborate on anything related to IT
-- 📫 How to reach me LinkedIn, Twitter
+- 📫 How to reach me LinkedIn

 <!---
 soumisaha/soumisaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.